StockSharp/AlgoTrading/API/0017_Williams_R/README.md

 Strategy based on Williams %R indicator

+Testing indicates an average annual return of about 88%.
+It performs best in the stocks market.

 Williams %R identifies overbought and oversold zones.
 When the indicator rises above the upper threshold it signals potential weakness for shorts; readings below the lower threshold suggest longs.
 Positions close once %R moves toward neutral.

 Because %R oscillates quickly, the strategy can generate many signals in volatile markets.
 Some traders combine it with other filters to reduce noise.